-DEVELOPMENT PRIORITY LINK INTERVENTION / ACTIVITY FUNDING FINANCIAL YEAR staff or purposes closely linked to the education, training, and develop-ment of staff.
-Training and Development WSP Maximize all appropriate oppor-tunities for Discretionary grants and other training opportunities offered by the LGSETA and other SETA'S - 2017- 2022 Training and Development WSP Source additional funding from the LGSETA and other SETA'S to implement identified training - 2017- 2022 Training and Development WSP Implementation of training as identified in the WSP - 2017-2022 i.
+DEVELOPMENT PRIORITY LINK INTERVENTION / ACTIVITY FUNDING FINANCIAL YEAR Personnel administration - Computers for Training R 150 000 2020-2021 Training and Development WSP All grants successfully claimed against the skills development levy will exclusively be utilized for purposes of the education, training and develop-ment of staff or purposes closely linked to the education, training, and develop-ment of staff.
+H 2017- 2022 Training and Development WSP Maximize all appropriate oppor-tunities for Discretionary grants and other training opportunities offered by the LGSETA and other SETA'S - 2017-2022 2019-2024 Training and Development WSP Source additional funding from the LGSETA and other SETA'S to implement identified training - 2017-2022 2019-2024 Training and Development WSP Implementation of training as identified in the WSP - 2017-2022 2019-2024 i.
 COMPLIANCE